Rohan7-sen/Cloud_Attendance_System/README.md

 # Cloud_Attendance_System
-Please Understand the code and apply..
+Please Understand the code and then apply..